 1. Place the BBQ ribs on a large platter or tray.

 2. It's a good idea to have the ribs cold but not completely frozen or at room temperature.
-You'll need the back silver membrane (The membrane is like a fibrous skin that will block the flavor of spices and marinades from penetrating the meat.
-If you aren't comfortable trimming it yourself, ask your butcher to remove the membrane for you) to be pliable but not frozen.
+You'll need to remove the back silver membrane (The membrane is like a fibrous skin that will block the flavor of spices and marinades from penetrating the meat).
+If you aren't comfortable trimming it yourself, ask your butcher to remove the membrane while it's pliable but not frozen.
 If the film is frozen it will tear prematurely before you've completely removed it and thus you will extend more than the average amount of work necessary to remove the film.
 The best way to start the film removal is to use a section of paper towel or a small butter knife.
 With the paper towel find a corner section of the film and pull toward the opposite end of the ribs.
 Pull evenly and slowly so the film will remove in as large a section as possible.
 If using a butter knife slip the knife underneath the film as you make contact with the meat.
 Pry the film upward to create a gap between the film and the meat.
-Afterward slip a finger just beneath the film then pull upward until you feel the film pulling away from the ribs.
+Afterward slip a finger just beneath the loosened film then pull upward until you feel the film pulling away from the ribs.
 Continue lifting and pulling slowly until the film is removed.
 Repeat the process as necessary to expose the back of the ribs.

 3. After the film is remove gently wash the entire surface of the ribs.
 Dry the ribs with a paper towel of lint free cloth.

-5. Once ribs have marinated in BBQ dry rub, remove and wrap and allow the ribs to rest on a kitchen counter for about 20 minutes.
+5. Once ribs have marinated in BBQ dry rub, remove the wrap and allow the ribs to rest on a kitchen counter for about 20 minutes.
 This will bring the meat somewhere near room temperature.
 Place the ribs on the grill to start the cooking and grilling process.

 For additional information on Cleaning Ribs see our BBQ Tips BBQ Tips

 This product was added to our catalog on Thursday 21 September, 2017.